Chris Candido Memorial Tag Team Tournament: Tournament

 The semifinals were held on the September 2 episode of Impact!.
-Shelley and Waltman defeated the team of Hoyt and Konnan in the first semifinal match at 4 minutes and 22 seconds.
-During the match, Hoyt hit Waltman with a boot to the face and went for the pin, but the referee was distracted by Kip James who came down to ringside.
-Hoyt went to get the referee, giving Waltman the ability to hit him in the groin and follow-up by slamming him face-first into the mat with his signature X-Factor maneuver.
+Shelley and Waltman defeated the Hoyt and Konnan teams in the first semifinal match in 4 minutes and 22 seconds.
+During the match, Hoyt hit Waltman with a boot to the face and went for the pin, but the referee was distracted by Kip James, who came down to ringside.
+Hoyt went to get the referee, allowing Waltman to hit him in the groin and follow up by slamming him face-first into the mat with his signature X-Factor maneuver.

-In the second semifinal match, Sabin and Shocker defeated Dutt and Killings at 7 minutes and 49 seconds.
+Sabin and Shocker defeated Dutt and Killings in the second semifinal match at 7 minutes and 49 seconds.
 During the contest, Sabin accidentally hit his teammate Shocker in the face.
-This led to some confusion in the match, allowing Killings to get a near-fall on Sabin.
+This led to confusion in the match, allowing Killings to get a near-fall on Sabin.
 This was later resolved, with Sabin getting the pin on Dutt via la magistral.